42mandychen/42mandychen.github.io/resume.md

 - Taught CPSC110 (Computation, Programs, and Programming) for three consecutive terms.
 - Coached 100+ students to solve programming problems by helping them gain a deeper understanding of functional programming and systematic programming design.
-- Participated in weekly meetings with peer TAs and instructors to provide feedbacks, discuss issues and possible solutions.
+- Participated in weekly meetings with peer TAs and instructors to provide feedback, discuss issues and possible solutions.

 ## Education